The Best Developmental Toys for Babies, Toddlers, and Beyond

 Dr. Montessori observed, “Play is the work of the child.”
-This means the inner goal of your baby, toddler, or young child is to grow and develop into a productive adult — and they do this by playing!
+This means the inner goal of your baby, toddler, or young child is to grow and develop into a productive adult -- and they do this by playing with developmental toys!

 Whatever your little one chooses to engage with or do - even when it looks like play - is guided by this unconscious desire to practice new skills and imitate those around them.